Our students head to school soon – if not already. There, they stand on a battle ground.

-Our young man prayed – putting many of us to shame, if truth be told.
+Our young man prayed – putting many of us to shame if truth be told.

-And what happened during those days of fervent, heart-felt prayer?
+And what happened during those days of fervent, heartfelt prayer?

 Nothing!